emiliebsl/sentiment_analysis/README.md

 Twitter Sentiment Analysis
 ===================================

-The objective of this NLP project is to detect hate speech (racist or sexist) in tweets.
+The objective of this NLP project is to detect hate speech (racism or sexism) in tweets.

 ## Dataset